JohnTrentonCary/rEFInd-Metro/README.md

 Improve the quality of selection_big.png.

-Add more OS icons such as Arch and Mint.
+Add more OS icons such as Arch, Mint, Fedora, Kali, Linux, Manjaro, Sabayon, Slackware, Ubuntugnome, Xubuntu, and other.

 Center reset.png